jefflau/climbing-gyms/README.md

 - [ ] Add all to type of gym select
 - [ ] Add slider and extra image that users can slide through. (?)
 Possibly add zoom capabilities
 - [ ] Add Chinese language localisation switch
+- [ ] Change fixtures.js to an API
+- [ ] Cache data in asyncStorage